flyway/flywaydb.org/documentation/usage/maven/clean.md

 ---
 # Maven Goal: Clean

-Drops all objects (tables, views, procedures, triggers, ...) in the configured schemas.<br/>
+Drops all objects (tables, views, procedures, triggers, ...) in the configured schemas.

-The schemas are cleaned in the order specified by the <code>schemas</code> property.
+The schemas are cleaned in the order specified by the [`schemas`](/documentation/configuration/parameters/schemas) and [`defaultSchema`](/documentation/configuration/parameters/defaultSchema) property.

 <a href="/documentation/command/clean"><img src="/assets/balsamiq/command-clean.png" alt="clean"></a>